rafidmushfique/InfinityScroll/README.md

 Php_rest folder contains the code for the api I created to retrive information from the Databse.

-Task_orangetoolz contains the frontend view part.
+WebFrontView contains the frontend view part.